opensearch-project/documentation-website/_query-dsl/compound/hybrid.md

 # Hybrid query

-Use a hybrid query to combine relevance scores from multiple queries into one score for a given document.
-A hybrid query contains a list of one or more queries and calculates document scores at the shard level independently for each subquery.
-The subquery rewriting is done at the coordinating node level to avoid duplicate computations.
+You can use a hybrid query to combine relevance scores from multiple queries into one score for a given document.
+A hybrid query contains a list of one or more queries and independently calculates document scores at the shard level for each subquery.
+The subquery rewriting is performed at the coordinating node level in order to avoid duplicate computations.

 ## Example